firzaariany/Course_Tree_improvement/README.md

 I uploaded my thesis presentation with title "Quantitative Genetics"

 ## Contact me
 You can check my contact on my GitHub profile.
-Just go to the link that is shared to you, and click the cat icon on the left upper side of your screen.
+Just go to the link that is shared to you, and click my username (firzaariany).
 It will take you to my profile.
 Thanks!